garden-io/garden/docs/reference/template-strings/modules.md

 ### `${this.*}`

-Information about the module currently being resolved.
+Information about the action/module currently being resolved.

 | Type     |
 | -------- |